Skip to Content

 Configuration

 Secrets and connection strings are environment-driven.
 For a structured list of variables, see Environment configuration and the central Environment variables reference.
-Local ./rh dev init output is a good template for values such as SQLALCHEMY_DATABASE_URL, Redis broker URLs, and JWT_SECRET_KEY.
+Local ./rh dev init output is a good template for values such as APP_DB_PASS, Redis broker URLs, and JWT_SECRET_KEY.

 Further reading